Nadhila/Explainble-AI/README.md

 -	Bidirectional GRU layer A variant of the LSTM That uses two LSTMs one forward and one backward.
 -	1D Convolutional layer
 -	1 Global average polling 1D layer and 1 global max polling 1D layer  (this two layer are concatenate to be one layer)
--	2 dense layer
+-	2 dense layer.
+Last dense layer with softmax
--	1 dropout layer which located between the dense layer
+-	1 dropout layer with 50% which located between the dense layer
--	Last dense layer with softmax

 The details architecture of the model Bi-GRU+LSTM+CNN (picture)